 Non-maskable interrupts (NMI): When the 6502's NMI input experiences a high-to-low transition, the processor finishes the currently-executing instruction and then gets the beginning address of the NMI interrupt service routine (ISR) from $FFFA-FFFB.
 Again, it does not start executing at address $FFFA, but reads this pair of bytes to get the beginning address of the NMI ISR where it should start executing.

 (Maskable) Interrupt request (IRQ): When the 6502's IRQ input is low and the I (interrupt-disable) bit in the status register is clear, the processor finishes the currently-executing instruction and then gets the beginning address of the IRQ ISR from $FFFE-FFFF.
-Again, it does not start executing at address $FFFE, but reads this pair of bytes to find the beginning address of the IRQ ISR.
+Again, it does not start executing at address $FFFE, but reads this pair of bytes to get the beginning address of the IRQ ISR.

 The reason you normally have to have ROM here is that when the computer powers up and begins the reset process, it will not have

 had a chance yet to store anything into RAM.
 The first thing it turns to is the reset vector above ($FFFC-FFFD), and that must be